Jimmy Westlake's Celestial News column appears monthly in the Steamboat Today.

 Find more columns by Westlake here.

-I love star lore!
-The legends and stories attached to the stars carry us back hundreds or even thousands of years and tell us not only about the stars, but also about the stargazers of old.
+I love star lore.
+The legends and stories attached to the stars carry us back centuries or even millennia and tell us not only about the stars, but also about the stargazers of old.

-This time of the year, Ursa Major is high overhead and awkwardly positioned upside down in our sky, so try this: Spread a blanket on the ground and lay down on your back with your feet pointed south.
-Now, as you glance back toward the north, you can see Ursa Major right side up without getting a creak in your neck.
+This time of the year, Ursa Major is awkwardly positioned upside down, high overhead in the northern sky, so try this: Spread a blanket on the ground and lay down on your back with your feet pointed south.
+Now, as you glance back toward the north, you can see Ursa Major right side up without getting a crick in your neck.
 The seven bright stars of the Big Dipper should immediately jump out at you.
-Our asterism called the Big Dipper forms the hindquarters and tail of the Great Bear.
-Just ahead of the bowl of the Big Dipper, you can see the star Muscida marking the Bear's snout.
-The long tail of this celestial bear curves off to the east and points out the brightest star of spring, named Arcturus.
+Our asterism called the Big Dipper forms the hindquarters and tail of the Great Bear, Ursa Major.
+Just in front of the bowl of the Big Dipper, you can find the star Muscida marking the Bear's nose.
+The long tail of this celestial bear curves off to the east and points to the brightest star of spring, named Arcturus.
 The two stars at the end of the Dipper's bowl always point toward our North Star, Polaris.
-The legs and toes of the Great Bear extend up from the Dipper, tickling the overhead point of the sky.
-The six stars that mark the Bear's toes, in three distinct pairs, are not particularly bright but are very prominent nonetheless.
+The legs and toes of the Great Bear extend upward from the Dipper, tickling the overhead point of the sky.
+The six stars that mark the Bear's toes, in three distinct pairs, are very prominent.

-Jimmy Westlake teaches astronomy and physics at Colorado Mountain College's Alpine Campus.
-He is an avid astronomer whose photographs and articles have been published on the Web sites of CNN.com, NASA's "Astronomy Picture of the Day," Spaceweather.com, Space.com, Discover.com, and in Sky & Telescope, Astronomy, Night Sky, Discover, and WeatherWise magazines.
-His "Celestial News" article appears weekly in the local Steamboat Pilot newspaper.
+Professor Jimmy Westlake teaches astronomy and physics at Colorado Mountain College's Alpine Campus.
+He is an avid astronomer whose photographs and articles have been published all around the world.
+His "Celestial News" column appears weekly in the Steamboat Today and his "Cosmic Moment" radio spots can be heard on local radio station KFMU.
+Also, check out Jimmy's astrophotography Web site at www.jwestlake.com.